retarded-reward/collaborative-learning/README.md

 ## Analyzing results

-Statistics are recorderd in the `results` folder.
+Statistics are recorderd in the `simulations/results` folder.

-To analyze statistics, open the `results/General.anf` in the Omnet++ IDE and use its Analysys Tool.
+To analyze statistics, open the `simulations/results/General.anf` in the Omnet++ IDE and use its Analysys Tool.